CSD-FOSS-Team/lektochat/docs/protocol/topology.md

-# Lektochat network topology.
+# Lektochat network topology

-For each 'net' there is a central server which clients connect to.
-The server stores only information which helps clients discover and connect to other clients, not identify them.
-Most of the communications happen with p2p connections between clients.
+A group of clients is defined by the server they connect to.

+The server only tracks the connected clients and distributes that information to the rest of the clients.

-All of the protocol documentation assumes big endian encoding, unless otherwise specified.
+Client to client communication happens exclusively with direct(p2p) connections.

+That way the server is only required during client discovery.
+Client messages never traverse the server.

+## Protocol

+Big endian encoding and 4 byte alignment is used for communication.

-## Server \<-\> Client protocol.
+### Server \<-\> Client

 Please refer to [server-client](server_client.md).

-## Client \<-\> Client protocol.
+### Client \<-\> Client

 Please refer to [client-client](client_client.md).